brain-score/language/README.md

     ```
     Then proceed to run scripts as normal

+2. Use a docker image with all dependencies pre-installed!
+    `aloxatel/langbrainscore`

-2. Alternatively (not recommended), use the `pyproject.toml` file to create your own environment
+3. Use the `pyproject.toml` file to create your own environment from scratch.
-   from scratch.